 Car accidents, gunshots, or car crashes could damage almost every organ in your body, including your liver.
 People with liver injuries have all sorts of symptoms, including abdominal pain and tenderness.[4]

-If you hurt your liver, you’ll know it.
+If you hurt your liver, the symptoms will likely be obvious.
 Tell your doctor about what happened.

 Advancing Age